the-k-gravitation/study_notes/next.js/Routing.md

 only the contents returned by `page.js` or `route.js` are publicly addressable。

+## Layouts
+#layout

 A `layout.js` and `page.js` file can be defined in the same folder.
 The layout will wrap the page.

+- Layouts are [Server Components](https://nextjs.org/docs/app/building-your-application/rendering/server-components) by default but can be set to a [Client Component](https://nextjs.org/docs/app/building-your-application/rendering/client-components).
+- Passing data between a parent layout and its children is not possible.
+- Can use [Route Groups](https://nextjs.org/docs/app/building-your-application/routing/route-groups) to opt specific route segments in and out of shared layouts.
+- Layouts do not have access to the route segments below itself.
+To access all route segments, can use [`useSelectedLayoutSegment`](https://nextjs.org/docs/app/api-reference/functions/use-selected-layout-segment) or [`useSelectedLayoutSegments`](https://nextjs.org/docs/app/api-reference/functions/use-selected-layout-segments) in a Client Component

 ### Root Layout (Required)